micmejia/bible-dump/NKJV/Ezekiel/Ezek 36.md

 I will multiply men upon you, all the house of Israel, all of it; and the cities shall be inhabited and the ruins rebuilt.

 ###### 11
-I will multiply upon you man and beast; and they shall increase and [^d]bear young; I will make you inhabited as in former times, and do better _for you_ than at your beginnings.
+I will multiply upon you man and beast; and they shall increase and bear young; I will make you inhabited as in former times, and do better _for you_ than at your beginnings.
 Then you shall know that I _am_ the Lord.

 ###### 12
 Yes, I will cause men to walk on you, My people Israel; they shall take possession of you, and you shall be their inheritance; no more shall you bereave them _of children._"